-Over the past three years, Jepsen has analyzed over a dozen databases, coordination services, and queues—and we've found replica divergence, data loss, stale reads, lock conflicts, and much more.
-Here's every analysis we've published.
+Since 2013, Jepsen has analyzed over two dozen databases, coordination services, and queues—and we’ve found replica divergence, data loss, stale reads, read skew, lock conflicts, and much more.
+Here’s every analysis we’ve published.

 Would you like Jepsen to analyze your distributed system?
 Contact email@example.com for pricing.